selabhvl/vsto-ictac23-haskell/maude-version/README.md

-# Maude version
+#Maude version

 This directory contains the Maude source code of the soundness checker.
-Severel Maude exmaples of feature model evaluation plans are also provided.
+Several Maude exmaples of feature model evaluation plans are also provided.

 Table of Contents